-That’s the too soon conclusion one could draw after hearing that both The Masters and NCAA men’s basketball tournament saw increases in viewership compared to their past years.
-Longer term, sports will continue to see a decline in linear viewership, that’s just the future.
+That’s the too soon conclusion one could draw after hearing that both The Masters and the NCAA men’s basketball tournament saw increases in viewership compared to their past years.
+Longer term, sports will continue to see a decline in linear viewership; that’s just the future.
 In the interim?
 Live sports will provide the best ratings and broadcasters have to like these numbers.

-Disneyland Opened Up Reservations.
-They Were Swamped
+Disneyland Opened Up Reservations; They Were Swamped

 Overall, it looks like demand to return to Disneyland will be high when the park reopens in April.
 Though Disneyland hasn’t sold out of all reservations for their first two months, that seems to be more of a function of limiting the reservation system to ensure folks can buy tickets.
 Let’s wait for more data, but the sooner Disneyland sells out, the higher the likelihood that the Covid recovery is on track.

 Lots of News with No News – Pacific Theaters (Cinerama Dome & ArcLight) Are Shutting Down

 This week, I joined my fellow cinephiles in the rending of garments and wailing of voices and gnashing of teeth over the truly terrible news that the Pacific theater chain—who owns the ArcLight theaters and Pacific theaters—would be shutting down for good.
 (Here were my initial thoughts.)

 I’ve softened since the news for two reasons, though I am still very disappointed they haven’t reopened.

 First, I’m not ready to translate this news into the larger doom narrative for theaters.
 Frankly, the reasons that AMC and Cinemark have been able to reopen are different from the reasons why the ArcLight can’t.
 AMC happens to be well-capitalized from their convenient Wall Street Bets-fueled stock sales and some debt restructuring.